 My Credit Card Pain – It’s Financially Good for me

 I have a rather unusual financial guardian.
-It protects me from misusing, abusing or over-using my credit card.
+It protects me from misusing, abusing or overusing my credit card.
 It operates as an effective form of credit control, constraining my spending.

-My thought process is this: when items are bought on a credit card I feel like I’m paying for them twice; once when I actually purchase the item and secondly, when I pay the credit card bill, a month or so later.
+My thought process is this: when items are bought on a credit card, I feel like I’m paying for them twice; once when I actually purchase the item, and secondly, when I pay the credit card bill, a month or so later.

 Now, being a saver by instinct (others might call it being tight), I don’t like spending money.
 For me, it’s an unpleasant experience.
 So, the thought of putting myself through two lots of pain rather than just having to suffer the once really doesn’t appeal.